tqle/code-exercises/practice_exercise2/README.md

 ## Starting development

-Run npm to run the box.html file on the commmand line, eithe open the file in the browser or startup a local server using Parcel which will open the box.html example.
+Run npm to run the box.html file on the commmand line, either opening the file in the browser or startup a local server using Parcel which will open the box.html example.
 See package.json.

 ```
 npm run dev